 \subsection{Ablation Study}

 To evaluate the effectiveness of the presence of the seed taxonomy in the prompt, we conducted experiments with removing the seed taxonomy from the prompt.
-Specifically, we only provide the LLM with instruction, learning examples, and the target factual claim.
+Specifically, we only provide the LLMs with instructions, learning examples, and the target factual claims.
 The total topic counts with and without seed taxonomy are shown in Table~\ref{tab:existing_topic}.
 We can see that adding the seed taxonomy to the prompt effectively restricts the taxonomy size, reducing the number of broad topics by up to 99.5\%.